 Despite global circumstances making it difficult to physically gather together in person, we wanted to keep the spirit of the craft fair alive as part of ‘Window into Whitegold’.
 We’re delighted therefore to be able to showcase the work of a selection of fantastic ceramicists and studio potters in our ‘virtual craft fair’.

-All featured makers have a ‘virtual pitch’, with links to their own websites and shops.
+All featured makers had a ‘virtual pitch’, with links to their own websites and shops.

-Have a browse and feel inspired to make a ceramic purchase today!
+Have a browse and feel inspired to make a ceramic purchase!

 Performance artist MC Teabag offered quick-fire virtual readings of your tea, in residency on Instagram throughout the day.
 It was available to all Window into Whitegold participants and followers – by simply sending a photo of your tea to @mc_teabag to learn what your future holds.(disclaimer: may be whimsical).